 Online casinos first appeared some time in the mid-1990’s, and a number of brands have tried to lay claim that they were the first.
-We did some digging in an attempt to answer the question “who or what was the first online casino”.
+We’ve already written about the world’s first land-based casino but we had to do some digging in an attempt to answer the question “who or what was the first online casino”.

 Developing The First Casino Software